Nautiloid

-Nautiloids are a group of marine cephalopods (Mollusca) which originated in the Late Cambrian and are represented today by the living Nautilus and Allonautilus.
-Fossil nautiloids are diverse and speciose, with over 2,500 recorded species.
+Nautiloids are a group of cephalopods (Mollusca) which originated in the Late Cambrian and are represented today by the living Nautilus and Allonautilus.
+Fossil nautiloids are diverse and species rich, with over 2,500 recorded species.
 They flourished during the early Paleozoic era, when they constituted the main predatory animals.
 Early in their evolution, nautiloids developed an extraordinary diversity of shell shapes, including coiled morphologies and giant straight-shelled forms (orthocones).
-Only a handful of rare coiled species, the nautiluses, survive to the present day.
+No orthoconic and only a handful of coiled species, the nautiluses, survive to the present day.

 In a broad sense, "nautiloid" refers to a major cephalopod subclass or collection of subclasses (Nautiloidea sensu lato).
 Nautiloids are typically considered one of three main groups of cephalopods, along with the extinct ammonoids (ammonites) and living coleoids (such as squid, octopus, and kin).
 While ammonoids and coleoids are monophyletic clades with exclusive ancestor-descendant relationships, this is not the case for nautiloids.
 Instead, nautiloids are a paraphyletic grade of various early-diverging cephalopod lineages, including the ancestors of ammonoids and coleoids.
-Some authors prefer a narrower definition of Nautiloidea (Nautiloidea sensu stricto), as a singular subclass including only those cephalopods which are close to living nautiluses.
+Some authors prefer a narrower definition of Nautiloidea (Nautiloidea sensu stricto), as a singular subclass including only those cephalopods which are closer to living nautiluses than they are to either ammonoids or coleoids.

 Taxonomic relationships

 Nautiloids are among the group of animals known as cephalopods, an advanced class of mollusks which also includes ammonoids, belemnites and modern coleoids such as octopus and squid.
 Other mollusks include gastropods, scaphopods and bivalves.

 Traditionally, the most common classification of the cephalopods has been a four-fold division (by Bather, 1888), into the orthoceratoids, nautiloids, ammonoids, and coleoids.
 This article is about nautiloids in that broad sense, sometimes called Nautiloidea sensu lato.

 Cladistically speaking, nautiloids are a paraphyletic assemblage united by shared primitive (plesiomorphic) features not found in derived cephalopods.
 In other words, they are a grade group that is thought to have given rise to orthoceratoids, ammonoids and coleoids, and are defined by the exclusion of those descendent groups.
 Both ammonoids and coleoids have traditionally been assumed to have descended from bactritids, which in turn arose from straight-shelled orthoceratoids.
 The ammonoids appeared early in the Devonian period (some 400 million years ago) and became abundant in the Mesozoic era, before their extinction at the end of the Cretaceous.

 Some workers apply the name Nautiloidea to a more exclusive group, called Nautiloidea sensu stricto.
 This taxon consists only of those orders that are clearly related to the modern nautilus to the exclusion of other modern cephalopods.
-In this restricted defition, membership is somewhat variable between authors, but it usually includes Tarphycerida, Oncocerida, and Nautilida.
+In this restricted definition, membership is somewhat variable between authors, but it usually includes Tarphycerida, Oncocerida, and Nautilida.